 - Born August 18, 1920 in Chicago, IL USA

 - Died April 7, 2005 in Mesa, AZ USA

 He made his big league debut for Chicago White Sox as a 19-year old in 1939.
 Kennedy entered Naval Aviation in October 1942, was transferred to the Marines and was discharged in January 1946.
 In Korea, he gave flying lessons to fellow fighter jockey Ted Williams.

 After a playing career that lasted nearly two decades, Kennedy was the Cleveland Indians' assistant farm director in 1960-1961.
-He went on to manage the Chicago Cubs (1961-1963) and Oakland Athletics (1968).
+He was part of the Chicago Cubs College of Coaches as a coach in 1962, then went on to manage the team from 1963to 1965, and the Oakland Athletics in 1968.
 From 1970 to 1972, Kennedy was the Director of Player Development for the St. Louis Cardinals and was the assistant GM of the Cards from 1973 to 1975.
 He became General Manager of the Cubs (from 1977 to May 1981).
 Kennedy moved to the Houston Astros as assistant GM from 1982 to 1985, and held the same post with the San Francisco Giants from 1986 to 1992.